Wyatt915/fireplace/README.md

 ### Options
 ```
 Usage: ./fireplace [options]
 -c character An ASCII character to draw the flames.
 Default is '@'.
 -h Print this message.
 -f framerate Set the framerate in frames/sec.
 Default is 20.
 A framerate of zero will make frames spit out as soon as they are ready.
 -t temp Set the maximum temperature of the flames.
 Default is 10.
 A higher temp means taller flames.

 Press q at any time to douse the flames.
 ```

+## Docker build and run
+* `docker build . -t fireplace:latest`
+* `docker run -it --rm fireplace`

+### Run with arguments:
+* `docker run -it --rm fireplace -t 7`